Alon-Alush/AlushPacker/README.md

 ## Introduction

 *AlushPacker* is a reflective PE packer that enables in-memory execution of native `.exe` files.
-The new PE file, after packing, can obstruct static analysis and reverse engineering with tools like IDA Pro or Ghidra.
+The new PE file, after packing, is smaller in size, and can obstruct static analysis and reverse engineering with tools like IDA Pro or Ghidra.

 <img width="976" height="514" alt="Manually loading the packed executable" src="https://github.com/user-attachments/assets/ad3e995f-9837-4522-b64c-a481558dd208" />